onyxframework/blog/content/posts/creating-json-apis-with-onyx-part-2.md

 dependencies:
   onyx:
     github: onyxframework/onyx
-    version: ~> 0.1.2
+    version: ~> 0.3.0
-  onyx-rest:
+  onyx-http:
-    github: onyxframework/rest
+    github: onyxframework/http
-    version: ~> 0.6.3
+    version: ~> 0.7.0
   onyx-sql:
     github: onyxframework/sql
-    version: ~> 0.6.2
+    version: ~> 0.7.0
   pg:
     github: will/crystal-pg
     version: ~> 0.15.0
   migrate:
     github: vladfaust/migrate.cr
-    version: ~> 0.4.1
+    version: ~> 0.4.0
 {{< / highlight >}}

-Run `shards install` to actually install the freshly added dependencies.
+Run `shards install` to install the freshly added dependencies.

 To run tasks in Crystal, [Cake](https://github.com/axvm/cake) is used, which is just like Rake.
 Find installation instructions for Cake at <https://github.com/axvm/cake>.
 To continue, please make sure you've properly installed the binary with `cake -v` command.

 Now create a `Cakefile` at the root of the project.
-It's like Rakefile, but for Crystal:
+It is like Rakefile, but for Crystal:

 {{< highlight plaintext "hl_lines=2-4" >}}
 .